 Move the selector lever to the M position.
-Select a higher gear by flicking the righthand paddle towards you.
-Select a lower gear by flicking the left-hand paddle towards you.
+Select a higher gear by pushing the right-hand paddle on the steering wheel.
+Select a lower gear by pushing the left-hand paddle on the steering wheel.
 An example of when you may wish to make manual gear changes is when overtaking, to enable you to remain in a low gear for an extended period of time.